MicrosoftDocs/learn/learn-pr/advocates/cv-classify-bird-species/includes/2-ml-process.md

-We are going to be using an Azure service that creates a Computer Vision model.
-Let's learn more about how Computer Vision works!
-Then you will see the step-by-step process for building a model from idea to model!
+We are going to be using an Azure service that creates a Custom Vision model.
+Let's learn more about how Custom Vision works!
+Then, you will see the step-by-step process for building a model from idea to model!

 ## What is machine learning?